 10. Nikon D750

-Going full frame doesn’t have to be expensive
+Going full frame doesn’t have to be expensive and the D750 is old but good

 Type: DSLR | Sensor: Full frame | Megapixels: 24.3MP | Lens mount: Nikon FX | Screen: 3.2in tilting screen, 1,229,000 dots | Viewfinder: Pentaprism | Max burst speed: 6.5fps | Max video resolution: 1080p (Full HD) | User level: Enthusiast/professional